ntd6039/MiniPythonGame/README.md

 # MiniPythonGame
-A game in python based on a simplified version of pokemon allowing the user to play against a computer
+A game in python based on a simplified version of pokemon allowing the user to play against a computer.

+Check Figma for GUI.